osu-cass/working-waterfronts-mobile/README.md

 </feature>
 ```

-**Install the plugins once when you first clone the project.**

-	$ cd phonegap/
-    $ phonegap restore plugins --experimental
-	$ sencha app build native
+**These plugins are now automatically installed in a Phonegap hook.**

 The directory */phonegap/platforms/...* contains the Android APK and Xcode project for deploying to either platform.

-**If there are plugin errors in the app's console log, you may need to delete the */phonegap/platforms/* and */phonegap/plugins/* folders, and repeat the above commands.**
+**If there are plugin errors in the app's console log, you may need to delete the */phonegap/platforms/*, */phonegap/plugins/*, */phonegap/www/* folders, and repeat the build.**

 ## Linting